midzer/beerbase/content/breweries/yazoo-brewing/hefeweizen.md

 srm: 0
 upc: 0
 ---
-An authentic example of a Bavarian Hefeweizen. â€œHefeâ€ means cloudy or yeasty and â€œweizenâ€ means wheat.
+An authentic example of a Bavarian Hefeweizen. â€œHefeâ€� means cloudy or yeasty and â€œweizenâ€� means wheat.
 This beer is made with mostly wheat and uses a true Hefeweizen yeast that gives it a fruity, banana aroma with just a hint of cloves.
 The tart finish makes this the perfect summer beer.

 Food pairings: Almost anything goes well with Hefeweizen but it especially shines when paired with salads and omelets.